 Warwick experts explore what economic policy should look like after BrexitThursday 14 Feb 2019

-Vicky Pryce, Chief Economic Adviser at the Centre for Economics and Business Research, commenting on Professor Troeger’s presentation on the relationship between maternity benefits and female participation in the workforce, said: “I welcome this report hugely and will use it quite a bit.”
+Vicky Pryce, Chief Economic Adviser at the Centre for Economics and Business ResearchLink opens in a new window, commenting on Professor Troeger’s presentation on the relationship between maternity benefits and female participation in the workforce, said: “I welcome this report hugely and will use it quite a bit.”

 Summing up the launch, Professor Vera Troeger said: "the theme that weaves through the policy report, the presentations of the speakers, and discussion of the panellist is that we need smarter policies.
 It is not just about the money that is spent on welfare, education, infrastructure and growth promoting policies but policies have to be designed in a coordinated way and they have to be outcome focussed."

 Established in January 2010, CAGE is a research centre in the Department of Economics at the University of Warwick.
 Funded by the Economic and Social Research Council (ESRC), CAGE is carrying out a 10 year programme of innovative research.